ASUS Chromebit CS10

 Updated on

-The ASUS Chromebit CS10 has reached its Chrome OS end-of-life date (November 2020) and is no longer receiving security updates.
+The ASUS Chromebit CS10 has reached its Chrome OS end-of-life date (June 2020 per Google's official AUE schedule) and is no longer receiving security updates.
 While it may still function for basic offline tasks, we recommend considering current Chromebooks for a secure browsing experience.

 The ASUS Chromebit CS10 represented an ambitious experiment in computing minimalism when it launched in late 2015.
 Priced at just $85, this Chrome stick device promised to transform any HDMI-equipped display into a functional Chrome OS workstation.
 The concept was appealing: take the simplicity of Chrome OS and pack it into something about the size of a candy bar that could plug directly into a television or monitor.
 For a brief period, it offered an intriguing alternative to more expensive Windows-based computing sticks and found its niche in classrooms, digital signage applications, and as a travel companion.